Mathematics: a branch of physics in

 The Kontsevich conjecture

-In connection with my paper
+In support of my paper

-Counting points on varieties over finite fields related to a conjecture of Kontsevich, I'm releasing a collection of Maple programs and data.
+Counting points on varieties over finite fields related to a conjecture of Kontsevich [PDF], I'm releasing a collection of Maple programs and data.
 The programs can be used to explicitly count the number of zeroes of a set of multivariate polynomials over the finite field GF(q), treating q as an indeterminate.

 There must be a catch, you say.